 Red chilli -3

-Soak tamarind in about 2 3/4 cups of hot water and extract it juice.Throw the pulp.
+Soak tamarind in about 2 3/4 cups of hot water and extract it juice.Discard the pulp.

-1.Heat oil, add mustard seeds, when it splutters, add hing, fenugreek seeds, red chilli, curry leaves,onion (chopped) and baby onions.
-Saute till it turns pink.
+1.Heat oil, add mustard seeds, when it splutters, add hing, fenugreek seeds, red chilli, curry leaves, onion (chopped) and baby onions.
+Saute until onions turns pink.

-3.Now add cooked mochai, brinjal and tomato.
-Fry a little and add tamarind water.
+3.Now add cooked mochai, brinjal (after draining the water) and tomato.
+Fry for 4-5 minutes and then add tamarind water.

-4.When it starts boiling, add grounded masala paste, turmeric powder, chilli powder,coriander powder and needed salt
+4.When it starts boiling, add ground kulambu masala paste, turmeric powder, chilli powder, coriander powder and needed salt.

 5.Cook until oil separates and the gravy reaches a saucy consistency.

-Note- If dried beans are used, soak it for 8 hours and pressure cook the beans.
+Note- If using dried beans,soak it for 8 hours or overnight and pressure cook the beans.